 |Certificates of Deposit|| ||$250 for all terms|

-Dallas Capital Bank has several deposit products like savings accounts, checking accounts and CDs that provide you with many options to manage your money.
-Dallas Capital Bank does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
+Dallas Capital Bank has several deposit products including savings accounts, checking accounts and CDs to give you many options to manage your money.
+Dallas Capital Bank does not have the best savings rate, which means you should consider looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Dallas Capital Bank's CD rates are fair in comparison to other U.S. banks.Back to Overview
+Dallas Capital Bank's CD rates are fair in comparison to the national average.Back to Overview

 Find a Dallas Capital Bank Near Me